 Always practice safe sex, and use condoms to avoid catching or spreading infections.

 Eckert LO, Lentz GM.
 Infections of the lower genital tract: vulva, vagina, cervix, toxic shock syndrome, endometritis, and salpingitis.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 23.

-McCormack WM.
+McCormack WM, Augenbraun MH.
 Vulvovaginitis and cervicitis.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 107.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 110.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-